boniebug/html-report/pokemon-submissions/pokemon-SkAkramali/README.md

 ## List Of Features :
   - view upto 15 pokemon at time in webpage.
   - user can view **name, id, type** of the any pokemon by  deafult.
-  - You can view search bar on the top of the web page Search criteria **name, id, type**.
+  - You can view search bar on the top of the web page Search criterias **name, id, type**.

-  >NOTE: To see the more information about the pokemon click on the pokemon for which you wanna see information
+  >NOTE: To see the more information about the pokemon click on the pokemon for which you wanna see information.

 ## API's Used :
   - used this [Pokemon site](https://pokeapi.co/) to know the All Pokemon API.